Gardening Answers Knowledgebase

 I haven't been able to find much about control of cypress tip moth on true cypress (Cupressus).
 I'm looking for a non-toxic control instead of the WSU recommendation of Orthene.
 Would Neem possibly work?
 Spinosad?
 Both are registered for leaf miners (fly larvae), but this is a moth larvae.
 Bt won't work because the larvae are inside of the foliage.
 What's the best timing for a non-toxic?
 WSU recommends controlling the adults in July-August.

-I may be offering you information you have already seen.
-University of British Columbia Botanical Garden's forum has this to say.
-Excerpt:
+University of British Columbia Botanical Garden's forum has this to say:

-Oregon State University's IPM site only mentions toxic controls.
+Oregon State University's IPM site only mentions chemical controls.

 From an online forum, 'Horticulture Guy:'